microsoft/vcpkg-docs/vcpkg/produce/package-ado-repository.md

 ## 3 - Create the port's recipe script

-Inside the port's directory create a file named `portfile.cmake`, replace the placeholders with the appropiate values for your package.
+Inside the port's directory, create a file named `portfile.cmake` and replace the placeholders with the appropiate values for your package.

 `portfile.cmake`